 Please take note that the 2nd flight of Mamestra configurata is much higher than normal.
 Larvae of this species exhibit armyworm behavior – larvae move and feed in groups.
-Visually scan fields for areas of defoliation or seedpod feeding, and search surrounding soil – or flag the location and return at night.
+Visually scan fields for areas of defoliation or seedpod feeding, and search surrounding soil – or better yet flag the location and return at night.

 Damage can be extensive on a number of economically important Oregon crops including: MINT, ALFALFA, BELL PEPPERS, CORN, VEGETABLE BRASSICAS, and CANOLA.